OTFlorian/nss-decision-downloader/README.md

 # Czech Supreme Administrative Court (NSS) Decision Downloader

 This application is designed to download and convert Czech Supreme Administrative Court decisions.
-The tool provides a GUI that allows users to filter the decisions by date, type, or Excel-applied filters, download them, and then convert the downloaded PDFs into plain text files.
+The tool provides a GUI that allows users to filter the decisions by date or Excel-applied filters, download them, and then convert the downloaded PDFs into plain text files.

 ## Features

-- **Download Supreme Administrative Court Decisions**: Automatically download decisions based on a specified date range, decision type, or visible (non-hidden) Excel rows.
+- **Download Supreme Administrative Court Decisions**: Automatically download decisions based on a specified date range or visible (non-hidden) Excel rows.
 - **Excel Filtering Support**: Option to respect filters or visible rows directly applied in the Excel sheet.
 - **Convert PDFs to Text**: Convert the downloaded PDF files to TXT format for easier analysis or processing.
 - **User-Friendly GUI**: Simple graphical interface with options to start/stop the download and conversion processes.